 He imported 60 starlings to New York and on March 6, 1890, brought them from his country house to Central Park.
 Reportedly, other introductions of birds from Shakespeare's poems and plays had not fared well in America.
 So what could possibly go wrong with releasing five dozen little black birds with stubby tails in the middle of New York City on what has been described as a snowy and cold spring morning?
 More than 125 years and 200 million starlings later, we know the answer.

-The starlings Eugene Schieffelin started, or became over time, fairly aggressive and messy nesters.
+The starlings released by Eugene Schieffelin were fairly aggressive and messy nesters.
 (Photo: Daniel Plazanet/Wikimedia Commons)

 Much ado about starlings

 "The starlings, or at least the ones that were brought over were, or became, quite aggressive," said Walt Koenig, a senior scientist at the Cornell Lab of Ornithology at Cornell University in Ithaca, New York.
 As a species, Koenig said that starlings are omnivorous, meaning they eat pretty much anything — insects, seeds and even occasionally baby birds — and are able to survive and thrive in a wide range of habitats.
 Schieffelin, undoubtedly, could not have imagined that the birds he released would multiply into several hundred million and become what Koenig calls "probably the single most successful introduced, or non-native, bird species in the United States, if not the world."